teyah-design/tau/README.md

 ## Anything else?

-If you want to help, feel free to:
+If you want to help, you can:

 - Star the project here on GitHub
 - Give us a shout on social media - @teyah.design